Borrowing from a credit union

 - Credit unions offer very competitive rates of interest on personal loans of up to about £3,000 and are happy to offer much smaller amounts.

-- When you borrow from a credit union, you can pay back loans through various channels such as straight from your wages through payroll deduction, taken from your benefits if you pay them into the credit union through the PayPoint network, from your bank account by direct debit or with cash at local offices or collection points.
+- When you borrow from a credit union, you can pay back loans through various channels.
+These include straight from your wages through payroll deduction, from your benefits if you pay them into the credit union through the PayPoint network, from your bank account by direct debit, or with cash at local offices or collection points.

 - Credit union loans come with no hidden charges and no penalties for repaying the loan early.

 - When someone borrows from a credit union, they are encouraged to save too, meaning that by the time they finish repaying the loan, their savings will have grown as well.
 The Which?
 Money Compare tables let you search hundreds of savings accounts and cash Isa deals from providers large and small so that you can find a good home for your nest egg.

 Most credit unions are happy to lend small sums, but more and more are also providing larger-sum credit for big purchases and, in some cases, even mortgages.

 In general, credit unions will provide personal loans for up to five years and up to 10 years for a loan secured on a borrower’s property.
 However, some are able to lend up to 10 years for an unsecured loan and up to 25 years for a secured one.

 Traditionally, to borrow from a credit union you had to have saved with it first.
 These days, however, many credit unions do not insist on this.

 What if I die while I've got a credit union loan?

 Life insurance is built into credit union loans at no extra cost to the borrower, so if you were to die before the loan is repaid, the insurance would repay it for you.